 - 50 grams dark chocolate melted, for topping, optional

-- Place the almond flour, dates, almond butter, coconut oil, and cinnamon into the bowl of a food processor fitted with the blade attachment.
-Blend on high until a smooth ball of dough forms.
+- Add the almond flour, dates, almond butter, coconut oil, and cinnamon to the bowl of a food processor fitted with the blade attachment.
+Blend on high until a smooth ball of dough forms.100 grams almond flour, 80 grams soft dates, 2 tablespoons almond butter, 1 tablespoon coconut oil, 1 teaspoon cinnamon

 - Roll 1-2 teaspoons of dough into small balls with your hands until all of the dough has been used.

 - Place the truffles in the freezer for 30 minutes before topping with dark chocolate, and sprinkle with any other toppings you like.
-Store in a sealed container in the refrigerator for up to one week.
+Store in a sealed container in the refrigerator for up to one week.50 grams dark chocolate